Complete Sacred Valley & Machu Picchu 2 Days

 Day 2: Aguas Calientes – Machu Picchu – Cusco

-On your final incredible day, we take the bus to Machu Picchu archeological site, making sure we tour every nook and cranny of this New 7 Wonder of the World and UNESCO World Cultural Heritage site.
-Your private tour will take 2 to 3 hours, during which your guide introduces you to the most astonishing and important parts of the citadel.
-All GPT guides are thoroughly versed in the most accurate and up to date information about Machu Picchu, so feel free to pepper your guide with all of the questions you can think of!
+On your final incredible day, we take the bus to Machu Picchu archeological site, at 5:30am just in time for the sunrise.
+Your private tour of about 2 hours, will introduce you to many of the astonishing and important parts of Machu Picchu Citadel.
+All of our guides are thoroughly versed in the history of Machu Picchu and their culture, so feel free to pepper your guide with all of the questions you can think of!

 You may wish to indulge in a few of the following extra opportunities (not included in the price)

-- Climb up Huayna Picchu or Machu Picchu Mountain and appreciate the beauty and magnificence of Machu Picchu ($75 must be requested in advance)
+- Climb up Huayna Picchu and appreciate the beauty and magnificence of Machu Picchu ($75 must be requested in advance)

 - Other optional activities in Aguas Calientes include a visit to the new local museum or to the hot springs.
 (Entrance fee to enter)